sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-setup.rst

 Step 1: Get Started with Creating an Account
 ------

 #.
-Visit the Ping Identity website and Create an account in Ping Identity.
+Visit the Ping Identity website and create an account in Ping Identity.

    .. figure:: ../../../_assets/authentication/pingid/ping_id.PNG
       :alt: sso